zambonin/alice-and-bob/README.md

 # UFSC-INE5429
 Algorithms that handle a few topics of computer security.
+Each folder contains a more detailed README.